 2020 API/AFPM Spring Operating Practices Symposium

+Symposium and Roundtable attendees don’t have to be members of API or AFPM.
+However, the Symposium and Roundtable are open only to representatives of refining and petrochemical operating companies.
 Symposium participants are those responsible for gathering incident/near miss information and disseminating lessons-learned within their companies.
 API and AFPM will answer any questions about registrants not meeting the Participation Criteria.
 In such a case, the person registering will be contacted to confirm that the Participation Criteria are met.

 Who Should Attend